arduino/lab-micropython-installer/README.md

 - If the board requires a flashing tool other than the ones already supported, it needs to be added to [firmware-flash/bin](./firmware-flash/bin/) and the corresponding Node.js binding needs to be added to [commandRunner.js](./firmware-flash/logic/commandRunner.js)
 - An SVG asset of the board needs to be added to [assets/boards](./assets/boards/).
 The filename will be derived from the board manufacturer and product name in the descriptor.

+### 🙅 Limitations

+This tool relies on the fact that all of the supported boards use a different MCU and hence expose different VID / PID pairs.
+Should at any point two or more boards share the same MCU it may not be possible to distinguish them when in ROM bootloader mode.
+For these boards the installation from bootloader needs to be disabled or a manual board selection by the user will have to be added.

 ## 💪 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.